Chris Sutton: Wroxham (2012)

-In October 2012, Sutton made a surprise return to football with Isthmian League Division One North club Wroxham.
-He made his debut for The Yachtsmen on 6 October 2012 against Tilbury, coming on in the 63rd minute, after his goalkeeper son Oliver had been substituted on for the Norfolk side in the first half.
+Six years after the reckoning in the Man United game, in October 2012, and his 2007 retirement, Sutton made a surprise appearance in the Isthmian League Division One North squad of Wroxham, coming on in the 63rd minute of the Yachtsmen's home game in Trafford Park against Tilbury, as a substitute.
+His goalkeeper son Oliver had already substituted the Wroxham goalkeeper, when the latter got injured in the first half.
+The home side lost the game 2-3.

 International career

 Sutton's form for Blackburn won him an England cap on 15 November 1997, when he came on in the 79th minute against Cameroon, although he was left out of the World Cup squad after a fall-out with national manager Glenn Hoddle.
 Having been relegated to the England B team Sutton refused to play, and Hoddle never selected Sutton for an England squad again.

 Management career

 Lincoln City

 Sutton was interviewed in January 2009 by Inverness Caledonian Thistle for the post of manager, but was unsuccessful.
 On 28 September 2009, Sutton was appointed manager of League Two side Lincoln City, succeeding Peter Jackson who was dismissed earlier in the month.
 Despite having no managerial experience, Sutton was preferred to more than 70 other applicants.
 Caretaker manager Simon Clark would take charge of the following day's game, with Sutton and assistant Ian Pearce to take over the day after.

-His first game as manager came at Sincil Bank against Aldershot Town on 3 October 2009.
+Sutton's first game as manager came at Sincil Bank against Aldershot Town on 3 October 2009.
 Lincoln were victorious through a second half Sergio Torres goal to give Sutton a winning start in management.
 Sutton took Lincoln to the FA Cup third round for the first time since 1999, but lost 4–0 to Premier League outfit Bolton Wanderers.
 Football League survival was confirmed on 24 April 2010 when Sutton guided the Imps to a 1–0 victory over promotion-chasing Bury at Sincil Bank, with two games remaining.
 Sutton left his post as Lincoln manager on 29 September due to family reasons.